-Inside Sport Psychology
+Inside Sport Psychology eBook

-Physical Activity and Health-2nd Edition
+Physical Activity and Health 2nd Edition eBook

 While psychological, social, and environmental factors contribute significantly to physical activity behavior, it is important to recognize that activity behavior also has a biological basis and that genetic variation could affect individuals� propensity to be physically active or sedentary.

-Biochemistry Primer for Exercise Science-4th Edition
+Biochemistry Primer for Exercise Science 4th Edition eBook

 Reactive oxygen species (ROS) and reactive nitrogen species (RNS) are sometimes collectively referred to as reactive oxygen and nitrogen species (RONS).
 RONS, and particularly the highly reactive hydroxyl radical, can react with many molecules in cells, including DNA, proteins, and lipids.

-Physiological Aspects of Sport Training and Performance 2nd Edition eBook With Web Resource
+Physiology of Sport and Exercise 6th Edition With Web Study Guide